-Calvin College aims to provide a secure environment for members of its community and to protect personal safety and property by using video surveillance systems technology.
-Such technologies are used only to meet the college's critical goals of security, and in a manner that is sensitive to interests of privacy.
+Calvin University and Calvin Seminary aim to provide a secure environment for members of its community and to protect personal safety and property by using video surveillance systems technology.
+Such technologies are used only to meet the critical goals of security, and in a manner that is sensitive to interests of privacy.

-The Calvin College Campus Safety Department is authorized to oversee and coordinate the installation and use of video equipment for safety and security purposes at Calvin College.
-Covert (hidden) camera surveillance is used periodically when Calvin College experiences patterns of criminal activity to either persons or property.
-Information obtained through video recording is used for security and law enforcement purposes and in compliance with Calvin College policy.
+The Calvin University Campus Safety Department and Calvin Seminary are authorized to oversee and coordinate the installation and use of video equipment for safety and security purposes at Calvin University and Calvin Seminary.
+Covert (hidden) camera surveillance is used periodically when Calvin University experiences patterns of criminal activity to either persons or property.
+Information obtained through video recording is used for security and law enforcement purposes and in compliance with Calvin University and Calvin Seminary policy.
 A digital recording system will record events temporarily unless retained by Campus Safety as part of a criminal or civil investigation or as otherwise approved.
-Video security recordings will be accessed only by designated Calvin College employees and will not be used for illegal or improper purposes.
+Video security recordings will be accessed only by designated Calvin University and Calvin Seminary employees and will not be used for illegal or improper purposes.

 Personnel involved in the use of video equipment are appropriately trained and supervised in the responsible use of this technology, following all rules and regulations governing the use of video security systems.
-Video monitoring for security purposes is conducted in a professional, ethical, and legal manner, consistent with all existing College policies and limited to locations that do not violate the reasonable expectation of privacy as defined by Michigan Criminal Code section 750.539.
+Video monitoring for security purposes is conducted in a professional, ethical, and legal manner, consistent with all existing policies and limited to locations that do not violate the reasonable expectation of privacy as defined by Michigan Criminal Code section 750.539.
 In addition, cameras are not installed in any area that violates the reasonable expectation of privacy as defined by the law.